 - Ormsby’s: when you want fun and games underground alongside a stellar beer list, Ormsby’s is the place to go.
 In the burgeoning Westside Provisions District, the crowds continue to pour in for bocce, darts, great onion rings and beer.

-- Other great beer bars: The Wrecking Bar, especially for the unique atmosphere, and I have to admit it – Taco Mac does a great job in their many locations with a massive and excellent beer list.
+- … and I have to admit it – Taco Mac does a great job in their many locations (check out the Georgia Chapter Room below the Prado outpost) with an excellent beer list.

-- Tower (Piedmont location): Tower has seriously picked up their beer selection, with a broad range of regional, national and Belgian brews
+- Tower: Tower has seriously picked up their beer selection, with a broad range of regional, national and Belgian brews

 - Green’s: probably the first really serious beer selection in town, and still very good